jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 ##If you know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story you want:

-1. Click on Find Content in the top navigation.
-2. Click the “Pull PMP Doc” tab.
-3. Paste the PMP story GUID into the Search term box.
+Click on Find Content in the top navigation, then click the “Pull PMP Doc” tab.
+Paste the PMP story GUID into the Search term box:

+![PMP GUID pasted into the GUID box in Core Publisher] (/img/pmp-pull-by-guid.png)

-4. Click the Get document button.
+Click the Get document button.
+You'll see a green box with a link to the story:

+![story from the PMP returned to Core Publisher] (/img/pmp-story-pulled-by-guid.png)

-You'll see a green box with a link to the story.
-Click the story link and it opens as a web page.
+Click the story link and it opens as a web page:

+![story from the PMP ready to edit in Core Publisher] (/img/pmp-story-pulled-page.png)

 You can now edit the story to assign it to a Category, add Tags, or relate it to a Program.
 This is the most direct way you can organize specific PMP stories on your Core Publisher pages by Category, Tag, or Program.

 ##If you don't know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story, search the PMP